EliaStocco/fd2bec/README.md

 See `fd2bec/cli/dPdS/README.md` for the strain convention, dipole input, Berry-phase branch handling, and clamped-ion workflow.

+For a simple mathematical explanation of the symmetry reduction used throughout the package, see [`docs/source/get_symmetrizer.rst`](docs/source/get_symmetrizer.rst).

 # Testing
 We would recommend running tests using